 There are many daily flights to Iguazu Falls from São Paulo and they take only 1h 40min.
 If you’re traveling to Iguazu Falls from Rio de Janeiro, the options are a bit more limited but you’ll still be able to find some direct flights which take around 2h 15 min.

 When you’re at Foz do Iguaçu, you need to figure out your transportation to the Visitor Center of Iguazu Falls which is about 20 km from the town.
 Here you have several options:

 - Take a public bus – bus number 120 departs frequently from the main bus terminal in Foz do Iguaçu and the journey takes about 40 minutes.

 - Take a shuttle – there are many shuttle options available and your hotel will be able to assist you with that

-- Join an organized tour – there are many Iguazu Falls tours available that include a guide and transport (such as this super affordable 4-hour guided tour that includes transport
+- Join an organized tour – there are many Iguazu Falls tours available that include a guide and transport (such as this one)

 - Rent a car – you can rent a car either at the airport or in the town

 Visiting Iguazu Falls from the Brazilian side

 Once you’re at Iguazu Falls Visitor Center, you need to buy an entrance ticket which costs 83 Reais, about 15 USD.
 (You can also buy your entrance ticket in advance here) Next, you have to take a shuttle bus to get to the waterfalls, about 10 km away.
 The bus ride is included in your ticket.